-Insurance risk includes the risk of loss arising from prospective underwriting, which should not normally impact run-off syndicates beyond existing delegated underwriting authorities, and the development of prior years.
+Insurance risk includes the risk of loss arising from prospective underwriting and the development of prior years.
 It should also cover the risk associated with potential for increased operating expenses.
 Whilst there are numerous dependencies between these risks and other risk groups, such as credit risk and operational risk, the assessment of insurance risk can be considered under the headings of underwriting, reserving and reinsurance.
-For most run-off syndicates, reserving risk, including the associated reinsurance, will be the major risk.